Postdoctoral Fellow - Vaccine Research

-A Postdoctoral Fellow position is available in the Vaccine Research Laboratory of Dr Don J Diamond in the Department of Hematology & Hematopoietic Cell Transplantation of the City of Hope.
-Dr Diamond’s research team is seeking a highly motivated candidate with experience in molecular biology/virology or viral immunology.
+A Postdoctoral Fellow position is available in the Vaccine Research Laboratory of Dr. Don J Diamond in the Department of Hematology & Hematopoietic Cell Transplantation of the City of Hope.
+Dr Diamond’s research team is seeking a highly motivated candidate with experience in infectious disease and oncology.
 The position is available as part of multiple research projects to develop COVID-19 and CMV vaccines based on a highly efficient and fully synthetic viral-vectored vaccine platform for pathogen preparedness and disease prevention.
-The successful applicant will join a highly productive research team to develop and characterize recombinant vaccine vectors by various in vitro methods and to test these vaccine candidates for in vivo immunogenicity and protective efficacy in different animal models.
+The successful applicant will join a highly productive research team to oversee a team of technicians involved in immune monitoring in clinical vaccine and observational studies.

 Basic education, experience and skills required for consideration:

-- PhD degree in molecular biology/virology, viral immunology or related fields and preferably 2-3 years of experience in relevant laboratory work.
+· PhD degree in virology, viral immunology or related fields with publications and preferably 2-3 years of experience in relevant laboratory work.

-- Interest and knowledge in vaccine research and coronavirus/herpesvirus/poxvirus virology.
+· Interest and knowledge in SARS-CoV-2 and CMV vaccine research.

-- Experience in DNA cloning, PCR, electrophoresis, immunoblot, immunohistochemistry, flow cytometry, ELISA, virus propagation and titration, cell culture or related laboratory techniques.
+· Experience in ELISpot, neutralization, flow cytometry, ELISA, PBMC isolation, or related laboratory techniques.

-- For more information on Dr. Don Diamond’s research please visit here: https://www.cityofhope.org/don-diamond
+· For more information on Dr. Don Diamond’s research please visit here: https://www.cityofhope.org/don-diamond

 City of Hope is a community of people characterized by our diversity of thought, background and approach, but tied together by our commitment to care for and cure those with cancer and other life-threatening diseases.
 The innovation that our diversity produces in the areas of research, treatment, philanthropy and education has made us national leaders in this fight.
 Our unique and diverse workforce provides us the ability to understand our patients' needs, deliver compassionate care and continue the quest for a cure for life-threatening diseases.
 At City of Hope, diversity and inclusion is a core value at the heart of our mission.
 We strive to create an inclusive workplace environment that engages all of our employees and provides them with opportunities to develop and grow, both personally and professionally.
 Each day brings an opportunity to strengthen our work, leverage our different perspectives and improve our patients’ experiences by learning from others.
 Diversity and inclusion is about much more than policies and campaigns.
 It is an integral part of who we are as an institution, how we operate and how we see our future.